nadermx/backgroundremover/README.md

-BackgroundRemover is a command line tool to remove background from [video](https://backgroundremover.app/video) and [image](https://backgroundremover.app/image), brought to you by [https://BackgroundRemover.app](https://backgroundremover.app) which is an app made by [nadermx](https://john.nader.mx) powered by this tool
+BackgroundRemover is a command line tool to remove background from [video](https://backgroundremover.app/video) and [image](https://backgroundremover.app/image), brought to you by [https://BackgroundRemover.app](https://backgroundremover.app) which is an app made by [nadermx](https://john.nader.mx) powered by this tool, and here is a [short blog post](https://johnathannader.com/my-first-open-source-project/) on why this tool exists

 <img alt="background remover image" src="https://backgroundremover.app/static/backgroundremoverexample.png" height="200" />
 <img alt="background remover video" src="/examplegif/backgroundremoverprocessed.gif" height="200" />